HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

     webdriver-manager start

 This will start up a Selenium Server and will output a bunch of info logs.
-Your Protractor test will send requests to this server to control a local browser.
+Protractor test will send requests to this server to control a local browser.
 Leave this server running throughout the tutorial.
-You can see information about the status of the server at `http://localhost:4444/wd/hub`.
+Information can be seen about the status of the server at `http://localhost:4444/wd/hub`.

 Step 0 - write a test
 ---------------------